-Whiskers are long, coarse hairs that act like a dog’s GPS.
+Why do dogs have whiskers?
+These long, coarse hairs act like a dog’s GPS.
 Whiskers are sensitive to air currents, touch or vibrations so can help your dog find his way, especially in the dark.

 A dog’s whiskers are like antennae.